isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-kill-bed-bug-eggs/index.md

 The Nymphs will Instar (shed skins) roughly 5 times until they develop into adults.

 Interestingly, mature bed bugs will survive for multiple months after taking a blood meal. **Beds** - Bed bugs dont jump or fly, and thus, they wont move so far away from the house.
 Heck, they wont be anywhere very far from your bed.
 So, its highly probable thatll find bed bug eggs just around the bed where you get nymphs and their adults.
-So, inspect the hidden, dark, or jointed areas of the [bed for signs of bed bugs](https: //pestpolicy.

-com/what-does-bed-bug-poop-look-like/) and their eggs.
+So, inspect the hidden, dark, or jointed areas of the [bed for signs of bed bugs](https://pestpolicy.com/what-does-bed-bug-poop-look-like/) and their eggs.

-Besides the initial bed bug treatment, you can [use bed bug mattress encasement](https: //pestpolicy. com/best-bed-bug-mattress-encasements/) to help resolve this.
+Besides the initial bed bug treatment, you can [use bed bug mattress encasement](https://pestpolicy.com/best-bed-bug-mattress-encasements/) to help resolve this.
 Besides, you can choose encasement that is hypo-allergenic and water-proof thatll help prevent the spread, development, and existence of bed bug adults, nymphs, and even adults.

 ###  2.**Floor and Carpet bed bugs:**

 Bed bugs may hitchhike your clothes or even the pets but they may eventually hide on your floor or carpet after talking a full blood meal.
-So, you might want to inspect under chairs, dressers, and bed frame legs. https: //youtu. be/nEbBWk-Zwq8 So, you may want to [check your carpet for bed bugs](https: //pestpolicy. com/can-bed-bugs-live-in-carpet/), particularly the hidden areas, seams, crevices, and cracks.
+So, you might want to inspect under chairs, dressers, and bed frame legs. https://youtu.be/nEbBWk-Zwq8 So, you may want to [check your carpet for bed bugs](https://pestpolicy.com/can-bed-bugs-live-in-carpet/), particularly the hidden areas, seams, crevices, and cracks.

 I would say that using heat treatment and steam will kill the bed bugs eggs while theyre hidden in the carpet fibers.
 Further, check the around your baseboards and walls at the edges of the floor.
 Further, inspect and treat the joints and cracks around your hardwood floors.
 For the carpet, pull it off and check along or below the tack strips.